Specific deductions: pension schemes: timing of deductions

 - give a deduction for contributions to registered pension schemes on a ‘paid’ basis.

 Spreading of deductions may be required where there is an increase over 210% in the level of employer contribution from one period to the next.
 If the employer operates more than one pension scheme, you look at the respective contributions to each one separately and not the combined total employer contributions to all schemes.
-This is a specialist area and you should refer to the detailed guidance at RPSM05102070 onwards.
+This is a specialist area and you should refer to the detailed guidance in the Pensions Tax Mannual at PTM043400.

 S75 Pensions Act 1995